Senior Expedition Leader

 - Ensure safety as the top priority during all MCC activities and projects; promote a ‘culture of safety’ with emphasis on adherence to MCC policies and procedures

-- Assist staff with recruitment of expedition crew members and interviews.
+- Assist staff with recruitment of expedition crew members

 - Represent MCC positively by wearing the MCC uniform and acting in a professional and respectful manner at all times while representing MCC